Elevator: Hydraulic elevators

 The low mechanical complexity of hydraulic elevators in comparison to traction elevators makes them ideal for low-rise, low-traffic installations.
 They are less energy-efficient as the pump works against gravity to push the car and its passengers upwards; this energy is lost when the car descends on its own weight.
 The high current draw of the pump when starting up also places higher demands on a building's electrical system.
 There are also environmental concerns should the lifting cylinder leak fluid into the ground, hence the development of holeless hydraulic elevators, which also eliminate the need for a relatively deep hole in the bottom of the elevator shaft.
-Hydraulic elevators may use telescopic hydraulic cylinders.

 Electromagnetic propulsion

 Cable-free elevators using electromagnetic propulsion, capable of moving both vertically and horizontally, have been developed by German engineering firm Thyssen Krupp for use in high rise, high density buildings.

 Climbing elevator

 A climbing elevator is a self-ascending elevator with its own propulsion.
 The propulsion can be done by an electric or a combustion engine.
 Climbing elevators are used in guyed masts or towers, in order to make easy access to parts of these constructions, such as flight safety lamps for maintenance.
 An example would be the moonlight towers in Austin, Texas, where the elevator holds only one person and equipment for maintenance.
-The Glasgow Tower — an observation tower in Glasgow, Scotland — also makes use of two climbing elevators.
+The Glasgow Tower—an observation tower in Glasgow, Scotland—also makes use of two climbing elevators.
 Temporary climbing elevators are commonly used in the construction of new high-rise buildings to move materials and personnel before the building's permanent elevator system is installed, at which point the climbing elevators are dismantled.